AndiH/rsync-by-config/README.md

 The Python script has a few command line options, all documented via `rbc --help`:

 * **`ENTRY`**: The name of the entry in the config file to be used for synchronization.
 If not specified, the *default* entry is taken.
 If there's no default, the first entry is taken.
-Maybe, at least, since the read-in of the config file is not strongly controlled…
+Maybe, at least, since the read-in of the config file is not strongly controlled… **New in 3.0**: Synchronize with multiple entries at the same time by specifying `entry,anotherentry` (comma-separated, no space)!
 * **`--monitor`**: Run Rsync By Config in monitoring (or *deamon*) mode.
 This will monitor the source folder for changes and issue a synchronization if one occurs.
 The package [Watchdog](https://github.com/gorakhargosh/watchdog) is used for this.
 (A more manual alternative to Watchdog is the command line utility [`fswatch`](https://github.com/emcrisostomo/fswatch), which can invoke arbitrary programs when a folder is changed.)
 * **`--confg_file=somefile`**: Specify a different config file.
 The default is `.sync.toml`.
 * **`--dryrun`**: Calls `rsync` with `--dryrun`, preventing all actual copies.
 Good for testing.